mrdrivingduck/repo-mirror-sync/README.md

 ## About

-*Repository Mirror Synchronizer* helps you backup repositories from one hosting platform to another as a mirror, keeping your commit records, branches, tags **all the same**.
+*Repository Mirror Synchronizer* helps you backup repositories from one hosting platform to another as a mirror, keeping your commit records, branches and tags **all the same**.
 Currently most of the hosting platforms have offered similar function **with charge**.
-This program tries to to the same thing with the help of **APIs provided by the platforms** and the mirroring ability provided by **Git**.
+This program tries to to the same thing for free, with the help of **APIs provided by platforms** and mirroring ability provided by **Git**.

-To manipulate your repositories through APIs, you should get the **personal access tokens** from the corresponding platform.
+To manipulate your repositories through APIs, you should get **personal access tokens** from the corresponding platform.
 Specifically, the tokens should at least have the permission of **read / write repositories**.

 The program uses these libraries as main dependencies: